d-kimuson/github-actions-search/README.md

 ## Installation

-Download the latest release from the Releases page.
+Download the latest release from the [latest releases page](https://github.com/d-kimuson/github-actions-search/releases/latest).
 Chrome Web Store publication is under consideration.

 ## How It Works